piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 ambiguedad de Marx.
 Alvin Gouldner, *The Two Marxism: Contradictions and Anomalies in the Development of Theory* (London: Macmillan, 1980).

-[^nota112]: Wiebe Bijker, *Of Bicycles, Bakelites, and Bulhs——Towards a Theory of Sociotechnical Change* (Cambridge, Mass.: MIT Press, 1995), de aquí en más citado en el texto.
+[^nota112]: Wiebe Bijker, *Of Bicycles, Bakelites, and Bulhs----Towards a Theory of Sociotechnical Change* (Cambridge, Mass.: MIT Press, 1995), de aquí en más citado en el texto.